Habib7442/soliel-ai/project-docs/schema.md

   instructor_id in (select id from app.v_me)
 );

+-- Super admins can manage all courses drop policy if exists "courses super admin manage" on app.courses;
+create policy "courses super admin manage" on app.courses for all using ( exists (
+    select 1 from app.profiles p
+    where p.id = (select id from app.v_me)
+    and p.role = 'super_admin'
+  )
+) with check (
+  exists (
+    select 1 from app.profiles p
+    where p.id = (select id from app.v_me)
+    and p.role = 'super_admin'
+  )
+);

 drop policy if exists "lessons instructor manage" on app.lessons;
 create policy "lessons instructor manage" on app.lessons for all using (